ivavay/remote-assignments/README.md

 - `<%= locals?.message %>` is helpful for injecting a variable into EJS
 - Assignment 3 was a bit hard to wrap my head around but I mainly used GET to render the sum form page and POST to do the logic with the inputted number and return with the value
 - Needed to install and use bodyparser to process form data
+- Using AJAX / Fetch API means that you can submit/process a form without refreshing the page